“You’re not bi, you’re with a man.”

 This feeling only increased after we got married.
 I realized I wasn’t the only one.
 Many of my online friends who are bi and in relationships with men felt just as excluded.

-I thought I’d be safe in the online community, but every week it seemed bi people were faced with fresh biphobia, from LGBTI-focused brands and publications to high profile members of the community and tv shows.
+I thought I’d be safe in the online community, but every week it seemed bi people were faced with fresh biphobia, from LGBT-focused brands and publications to high profile members of the community and tv shows.
 Or even worse, when a bi woman talks about their relationship, they receive an overwhelming amount of hate.

 When Kate Raphael wrote about how her boyfriend helped her reconnect with her queerness by giving her a haircut during lockdown for Xtra, the post went viral due to the sheer amount of vitriol in the Twitter replies.
 As a bi woman who has found herself in the same situation, it was distressing to scroll through.